Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/12-Reactive-ProgrammingPt.2/Lesson12.md

 2. **`from()`** &mdash; Creates an Observable sequence from a Sequence, such as an Array, Dictionary, or Set.

+- Iterables (arrays, etc.) can be thought of as a sort of synchronous Observable.
+- Futures, as a sort of Observable that always emits only a single item.

+By explicitly converting such objects to Observables, you allow them to interact as peers with other Observables.

+Each element of an array, for example, is produced as a single emission.

 ```Swift
   example("from") {
       let disposeBag = DisposeBag()